 “When I wrote my first Bluebook practice test, my score was 1360.
 I spent the next two months preparing hard.
 Now my score is always in the 1460 to 1500 range and doesn’t go past 1520.”

-The “Skill Knob” vs. The “Psychology Knob”
+The “Psychology Knob”

 How the SAT Manufactures “Difficulty”

-Example 1: The “Easy” Question
+Example 1: The “Skill” Test

 People describe two common ways to stay healthy: eating well and exercising. _______, some say food choices matter most, while others believe regular workouts are more important.